Table of Contents

 - Vasodilators — if beta blockers do not sufficiently reduce blood pressure.

 - Calcium channel blockers — if beta blockers are contraindicated (e.g asthma)

 40 % of all patients die suddenly with acute aortic dissection.
 Of the remaining 60 %, 1 % of these die every hour; this highlights the importance of rapid diagnosis and referral for surgical repair (or medical treatment if indicated).
 The surgery itself is an extremely high risk with a mortality of 5—20%.

 Ascending aortic dissections have a much worse prognosis in comparison to thoracic aortic dissections.

-Increased screening takes place for those with a family history / those individuals suffering from genetic condition known to increase the chance of developing aortic dissection (e.g. Marfan and Ehler—Danlos syndromes).
+The increased screening takes place for those with a family history / those individuals suffering from a genetic condition known to increase the chance of developing aortic dissection (e.g. Marfan and Ehler—Danlos syndromes).

 The answers can be found below the references.

 1. The most common type of aortic dissection is…